- Social Contribution Activities as a Good Corporate Citizen

-As a guest of honor, Japanese Ambassador to Thailand Kazuya Nashida offered the honorees his congratulations, and the ceremony concluded with a speech from the President of the Privy Council, General Surayud Chulanont, who, as the Chairman of the Ceremony Committee, expressed his deep appreciation for Toray’s business activities in Thailand over the years and for TTSF's contribution to the development of science and technology in Thailand.
+As a guest of honor, Japanese Ambassador to Thailand Kazuya Nashida offered the honorees his congratulations, saying that he was impressed by the efforts of the TTSF over the past 28 years.
+The ceremony concluded with a speech from the President of the Privy Council, General Surayud Chulanont, who, as the Chairman of the Ceremony Committee, expressed his deep appreciation for Toray’s business activities in Thailand over the years and for TTSF's contribution to the development of science and technology in Thailand.

-- Video message from Toray Industries President and TTSF Honorary Chairman Akihiro Nikkaku opens the ceremony.
+- Video message from Toray Industries President and TTSF Honorary Chairman Akihiro Nikkaku opens the ceremony

 - Commemorative photo of Science and Technology Prize winners

 Indonesia Toray Science Foundation(ITSF)

-- Prize winners and grant recipients at 27th presentation ceremony of ITSF
+- Prize winners and grant recipients at 28th presentation ceremony of ITSF

 Korea Toray Science Foundation (KTSF)

-In 2020, KTSF awarded Science and Technology Prizes to two researchers for their outstanding research results and three-year Research Fund Grants to four young researchers to pursue new research projects.
-The 3rd KTSF presentation ceremony was held in October with a minimum number of attendees, limited to the recipients, their families, and Toray Science Foundation staff, in order to prevent the spread of COVID-19 infections.
+In 2021, KTSF awarded Science and Technology Prizes to two researchers for their outstanding research results and three-year Research Fund Grants to four young researchers to pursue new research projects.
+The 4th KTSF presentation ceremony was held in October with a minimum number of attendees, limited to the recipients, their families, and Toray Science Foundation staff, in order to prevent the spread of COVID-19 infections.

 - Toray Industries President and KTSF Honorary Chairman Akihiro Nikkaku addresses attendees via video message.